DocMinus/bengal-ai-classifier/README.md

 - *tmp.jpg* is cat picture to test if one doesn't have one handy.
 - update: new model file. slightly better bengal detection
 - update: use of GIT LFS for large files due to pkl > 25MB
+- update: type on binder link corrected, requirements corrected.

 ## How to run

-This is mainly intended to be run as a binder app by clicking on above "BinderOrg" icon.
+This is mainly intended to be run as a binder app by clicking on above "launchBinder" icon.
 You could also download the repo and run the Jupyter Notebook in a Conda environment (see requirements.txt, or the .yml file mentioned below).
-Yet another otion would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:
+Yet another option would be manually by going to [MyBinder.org](https://mybinder.org) and fill out the form:

 Enter the following:<br>
 Github: https://github.com/DocMinus/bengal-ai-classifier <br>